Decomposition of Schwarzschild Green's Function: Results

 In this section, we present the results of our calculations.
 Fig.~\ref{fig:BCDP_early} compares the direct part waveform and the QNM waveform with the time-domain simulation.
 The direct part waveform shows excellent agreement with the simulated waveform in the time interval $t \in ( r_* - r_*^\prime , r_* + r_*^\prime )$.
 At later times, $t > r_* + r_*^\prime$, the time factor $e^{-\sigma t}$ in the PIA BC integrand is no longer sufficient to suppress the contribution from the frequency-domain Green’s function $G^+$ along the PIA, and the corresponding integral becomes nonconvergent.
 In this regime, the BC contour used to isolate the direct part is no longer valid.
 Instead, the traditional Leaver contour which naturally incorporates both the QNM contributions and the BC tail provides the appropriate description of the waveform.

 The red curve in Fig.~\ref{fig:Filter} represents the tail waveform obtained from the NIA BC integral.
 At late times, it agrees well with the tail behavior observed in the time-domain simulation.
 However, during the QNM-dominated phase, the tail contribution is masked by the QNM oscillations, making a direct comparison difficult.
 To disentangle the tail signal, we apply the recently developed QNM filter proposed by Ma \textit{et al.} to remove the $n=0-7$ overtones from the simulated waveform (see Refs.~\cite{PhysRevD.106.084036,PhysRevD.107.084010,PhysRevLett.130.141401} for details).
+See~\cite{Baibhav:2023clw} and references therein for alternative approaches.
 The resulting filtered waveform, shown as the green curve in Fig.~\ref{fig:BCDP_early}, exhibits excellent agreement with our theoretical prediction.
 This agreement provides a strong validation of our calculation.

 Notice that the tail waveform diverges for $t < r_* + r_*^\prime$, similar to the direct part regime.
-The frequency-domain Green's function too exhibits a behavior $\sim e^{\sigma (r_* + r_*^\prime)}$ as shown in Ref.~\cite{PhysRevD.86.024021}.
+The frequency-domain Green's function (both its QNM and NIA BC contributions) also exhibits a behavior $\sim e^{\sigma (|r_*| + |r_*^\prime|)}$, aside from subdominant factors behaving polynomially in $\sigma$, as shown in Ref.~\cite{PhysRevD.86.024021} (this readily follows from Eqs.~9, 37, 46 and 57 therein), which becomes $\sim e^{\sigma (r_* + r_*^\prime)}$ in the setting here where $r_*,r_*^\prime>0$.
 For $t < r_* + r_*^\prime$, the time factor $e^{-\sigma t}$ no longer suppresses the frequency-domain Green’s function to yield a convergent integral, rendering the NIA BC contour invalid in this regime.

-Figure~\ref{fig:FullGF} shows the direct part, QNM contribution, tail contribution, and the time-domain numerical simulation plotted together.
-We also display the waveform obtained by summing the QNM and tail contributions, which starts at $t = r_* + r_*^\prime$ and overlaps precisely with the numerically simulated waveform.
-This demonstrates that the full waveform of the Schwarzschild Green’s function can be accurately reconstructed from first principles using our contour integral formulation.
+Figure~\ref{fig:FullGF} shows the direct part, the QNM contribution, the tail contribution, and the time-domain numerical simulation plotted together.
+We also display the waveform obtained by summing the QNM and tail contributions, which begins at \( t = r_* + r_*^\prime \) and agrees precisely with the numerically simulated waveform.

+Figure~\ref{fig:FullGF2} illustrates the case \( r_*^\prime < 0 \), where we take \( r^\prime = 2.01 \) as the radial coordinate of the source.
+As in Fig.~\ref{fig:FullGF}, the QNM and tail contributions are shown.
+In this case, however, the QNM and tail contributions alone are sufficient to reproduce the Green’s function waveform, as the direct part is absent, consistent with the analysis presented above.
+These results demonstrate that the full waveform of the Schwarzschild Green’s function can be accurately reconstructed from first principles using our contour-integral formulation.

 During the preparation of the current manuscript, we have noticed a recent work in \cite{deamicis2026postminkowskianexpansionpromptresponse} that analyzed Schwarzschild Green's function in the Post-Minkowski limit.
 Although in our analysis the direct part comes from both the small arc around $\omega=0$ and the BCs on the imaginary axis, it is reasonable that in the limit considered in \cite{deamicis2026postminkowskianexpansionpromptresponse} it is dominated by the contribution of the $\omega=0$ branch point.